saurabhsatasia/Sensor-Fault-Detection/README.md

 * "Good/Bad" column will have two unique values +1 and -1.
     >"+1" represents Bad wafer.
     >"-1" represents Good Wafer.
-* Apart from training files, we also require a "schema" file from the client, which contains all the relevant information about the training files such as:
+* Apart from training files, we also require a "schema" (source of truth) file from the client, which contains all the relevant information about the training files such as:
     * Name of the files, Length of Date value in FileName, Length of Time value in FileName, Number of Columns, Name of the Columns, and their datatype.